Xilinx/Vitis-AI/docs/DPU-TRD/README.md

 DPU V3.1

-Plsease go to the prj/Vitis path to get the details for the vitis flow.
+For the Vitis flow, go to <a href="prj/Vitis">prj/Vitis</a>.

-The Vivado flow will come soon.
+The Vivado flow is coming soon.